MechanicalRock/mechanicalrock.github.io/_posts/2022-01-24-publishing-typescript-npm-modules.md

 export default theme;
 ```

-Thats it!
-Thats all this project needs in the way of code, but how do we build it and where should we put the output?
+That's it!
+That's all this project needs in the way of code, but how do we build it and where should we put the output?

 Well within our `tsconfig.json`, we can add the following lines to the `compilerOptions`.